Skamania County profile

 Skamania County is located about 40 miles east of the Portland metro area, in the beautiful Columbia River Gorge.
 Almost 90 percent of the county is timberland, mostly within the Gifford Pinchot National Forest.
 Much of the non-timber land is concentrated in the southern strip along the Columbia River, and falls under the protection of the Columbia Gorge Scenic Area.
 As a result of these factors, the county has a small population and job base, and projections generally call for modest growth in jobs and population over the next 20 years.

-Twenty-five years ago, Skamania County’s economy went through a wrenching transition.
+Thirty years ago, Skamania County’s economy went through a wrenching transition.
 Long dependent upon timber for jobs and income, the county lost both when logging was curtailed on national forests, and the Stevenson Co-Ply, the county’s largest employer (owned cooperatively by current and former workers), closed.
 Ten percent of the county’s job base disappeared, and unemployment topped 22 percent in February 1992.
 But a year after the closure, the Skamania Lodge, a new destination resort subsidized by federal funds from the Columbia Gorge Scenic Area Act, opened, with almost the same number of jobs.
+The Gorge became a destination for a new sport – windsurfing.
 Almost overnight, Skamania had shifted from a timber economy to a tourist economy.

 Employment changed little in the subsequent years, with a brief uptick late in the 1990s and a corresponding loss heading into the 2001 recession.
 Job growth picked up in 2002, but the Great Recession wiped out much of the gains.
-There has been little change in employment since 2009 – the closure of the Bonneville Hot Springs resort did not help.
-A residential treatment center that was supposed to open in its stead has not yet materialized.
+There has been little change in employment since 2009 – the closure of the Bonneville Hot Springs Resort in 2017 did not help.
+A residential treatment center that was supposed to open in its stead never materialized.

-The transition from timber to tourism was accompanied by a shift in occupational structure, and generally lower wages and income (though official wage data do not include tips).
+The transition from timber to tourism over the past few decades was accompanied by a shift in occupational structure, and generally lower wages and income (though official wage data do not include tips).
 In addition, ex-timber workers who commuted to Clark County for retraining discovered that the commute to the Portland area wasn’t all that onerous.
 While the number of employed residents grew by about 15 percent during the 1990s, the number of those commuting to jobs outside of the county grew by almost 50 percent.
-In 2018, 77 percent of the county’s earned income came from jobs outside of the county, easily the highest in the state.
+In 2020, 74 percent of the county’s earned income came from jobs outside of the county, easily the highest in the state.

 |Skamania County||Rank in state|

-Current labor force and unemployment statistics are available on the Labor area summaries page on ESD’s labor market information website.
+Current labor force and unemployment statistics are available on the Labor force (LAUS) page on ESD’s labor market information website.

 A majority of employed county residents work in another county.
-In the 2012 to 2016 period, 17 percent worked in Clark County, 15 percent in the Portland Metro area, 9 percent in Hood River, 7 percent in Klickitat County, and 4 percent in other counties.
-About one out of six jobs in the county were filled by commuters from other counties.
+In the 2016 to 2020 period, 47 percent worked in Skamania, 29 percent worked in another Washington county (mostly Clark and Klickitat), and 24 percent worked outside the state (mostly in the Portland Metro area and in Hood River County in Oregon).
+About one out of 6 jobs in the county were filled by commuters from other counties.

 Current industry employment statistics are available on the Labor area summaries page on ESD’s labor market information website.

-In 2018, of the 2,250 jobs in the county, 30 percent (670) were public sector, a much higher proportion than for the state and nation.
-Leisure and hospitality (580) and manufacturing (290) dominated the private sector.
+In 2021, of the 2,060 jobs in the county, 31 percent (630) were in the public sector, a much higher proportion than for the state and nation.
+Leisure and hospitality (420 – 20 percent) and manufacturing (320 – 16 percent) dominated private sector employment.Skamania County nonfarm employment, January 2000 to May 2022

 The major trends and events over the last 25 years include:

 - Logging restrictions on federal lands curbed harvests in the early 1990s, leading to a loss of timber jobs.
 Timber harvests fell from around 400 million board feet in the 1980s to as low as 24 million board feet in 2009 before rebounding to 74 million board feet in 2017.
-Logging employment fell from almost 100 jobs in 1990 to only 10 in 2018.
+Logging employment fell from almost 100 jobs in 1990 to only 10 or fewer since 2008.

 - Skamania Lodge opened in 1993 and expanded in 2003.
 Tourist-related restaurants, retail and services have developed in the Stevenson area.